Azure/enterprise-azure-policy-as-code/Docs/extract-existing-policy-resources.md

 ## Use case 1: Interactive or non-interactive single tenant

-`-mode 'export'` is used to collect the Policy resources and generate the definitions file.
-This works for `-interactive $true` (the default) to extract Policy resources in single tenant or multi-tenant scenario, prompting the user to logon to each new tenant in turn.
+`-Mode 'export'` is used to collect the Policy resources and generate the definitions file.
+This works for `-Interactive $true` (the default) to extract Policy resources in single tenant or multi-tenant scenario, prompting the user to logon to each new tenant in turn.

 It also works for a single tenant scenario for an automated collection, assuming that the Service Principal has read permissions for every EPAC Environment in `global-settings.jsonc`.